Carlos-Briceno/Python-Projects/README.md

   #  Basic Python Projects
     These are basic projects written in Python.
-They use various
+They use various modules such as tkinter or sqlite3.

   # Projects: